daveknapik/tc-weather-api/README.md

 - Ruby version: 3.3.0
 - Docker (for running Jaeger locally)

+## First steps

+- Clone this repository
+- Make sure you have the necessary Ruby version installed (see Prerequisites above)
+- Run `bundle install` in the project root

 ## Configuration

 - Sign up for an [OpenWeatherMap API KEY](https://home.openweathermap.org/api_keys)
 - Copy `.env.template` to `.env` and set `OPEN_WEATHER_MAP_API_KEY` to the value of your new API KEY

 ## Running the app locally

-- Clone this repository
-- Make sure you have the necessary Ruby version installed (see Prerequisites above)
-- Run `bundle install` in the project root

 ### Without telemetry